-As a prepper, I seriously recommend that you take a canine first aid course.
-Even if you don’t ever bug out with your dog, the first aid course can come in handy during everyday emergencies.
+As a prepper, I recommend taking a canine first aid course.
+Even if you don’t ever bug out with your dog, the first aid course can be handy during everyday emergencies.

 Many of the first aid items in your bug out bag can also be used for dogs.
-However, dog bug out bags require a few additional items.
+However, a dog bug out bag requires a few additional things.

 Here’s a rundown:

-- Monthly flea and tick treatment: Fleas and ticks are a major problem with animals in emergency situations.
+- Monthly flea and tick treatment: Fleas and ticks are a significant problem with animals in emergencies.
 When bugging out, immediately apply a monthly flea/tick treatment.
-This doesn’t mean your dog won’t get any fleas or ticks, but it will help reduce the numbers.
+This doesn’t mean your dog won’t get fleas or ticks, but it will help reduce the numbers.

 - Hydrogen peroxide: In addition to cleaning wounds, this can be used to induce vomiting in case your dog eats something poisonous.

 - Flagyl (Metronidazole): This is an antibiotic for dogs.
-It can be used for treating Giardia and other waterborne diseases (which your dog are also susceptible to).
+It can treat Giardia and other waterborne diseases (which your dog is also susceptible to).

-- Electrolyte powders: Electrolytes are the first aid item which I use the most while backpacking.
+- Electrolyte powders: Electrolytes are the first aid item I use most in backpacking.
 They can save your life if you are dehydrated from diarrhea or vomiting!
-Dogs can also get dehydrated, so pack extra electrolytes for your K9 friend.
+Dogs can also get dehydrated, so pack extra electrolytes (Amazon Link) for your K9 friend.

 - Antibiotic ointment and gauze: For treating wounds

-- Tick key: In the backcountry, your dog will get ticks which in turn could cause serious illness.
+- Tick key: In the backcountry, your dog will get ticks which could cause serious illness.

 Dog Clothes and Paws Protection

-Depending on your breed of dog, you might need a raincoat, sweater, or doggie jacket.
-Breeds such as Shepherds and huskies generally handle rain and cold well, but even these dogs might appreciate a jacket!
+Depending on your dog’s breed, you might need a raincoat, sweater, or doggie jacket.
+Breeds such as Shepherds and huskies handle rain and cold well, but even these dogs might appreciate a coat!